zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 If you don’t pay them back, the bank will charge yo u interest.
 That’s what we call a “finance (finance) charge.”
 Some people have to p ay lots of money every month in “finance charges” because they don’t have enough money to pay for the loans that they took out that month from their cred it card company.
 We don’t usually call them “loans.”
 We call them “charges” ( charges).
 When you call them “charges,” people don’t think of them as loans anym ore.
 This is a very smart way that credit card companies get you to spend more mo ney.

 Anyway, Petra is angry because she hasn’t been able  to use either her credit card or her debit card.
 She says, “The debit card h as been rejected” (rejected).
 When your credit card is “rejected,” you are not al lowed to use it.
 Another word here would be “denied” (denied).
 If your credit car d is “denied,” you are not able to use it.
-The bank is saying, “No, you can’t use i t.”
+The bank is saying, “No, you can’t use it.”
 Ken says, “Why don’t you just write a check and mail it in?”
 A “check” (check) is  a small piece of paper that you can use to take money out of your bank account.

 Remember, a “debit card” is a way of electronically  taking money directly out of your bank account.
 A “check” is another way of taki ng money out of your bank account in order to give it to another person.
 The problem is that Petra doesn’t have any checks.
 This isn’t that unusual nowadays.
 Many people don’t have paper checks anymore because they pay for everythin g either with a credit card or a debit card or some other way of paying electro nically.